-If you really want to attend a school that waitlisted you, you must communicate that message quickly and clearly.
+If you really want to attend a school that waitlisted you, communicate that message quickly and clearly.

 Write a letter or email and ask that it be included in your file.
-State in no uncertain terms (assuming you mean it) that if you are accepted, you will without question attend.
+You should state in no uncertain terms (assuming you mean it) that if you are accepted, you will without question attend.
 It's important to mention specific reasons why you continue to believe the school is the best fit for you.

 Request an interview, even if you interviewed with the school already.
-Face time makes a difference.
+Face time can make a difference.
 Use this opportunity to showcase your most recent accomplishments (awards or quarterly grades) and to reiterate your commitment to attend the school if chosen.